Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

+where the underscript $x_+$ denotes the positive part of $x$ (and $x_-=(-x)_+$).
+The transport cancellation at the boundary can again be understood as the \emph{infinite} rate limit of the transport cancellation by the event jump mechanism in the bulk.

 Similar to the global balance for discrete-time Markov chains, both conditions (\ref{eq:inv_gen_dev}) and (\ref{eq:inv_gen_dev-b}) are the only necessary and sufficient ones to ensure the correct invariance.
-As the firstly derived discrete-time MCMC schemes were detailed-balanced and obeyed stricter sufficient conditions, the invariance conditions in actual MCMC schemes based on PDMP actually satisfy more restrictive conditions.
+Similarly to the first discrete-time MCMC schemes which were detailed-balanced and obeyed stricter sufficient conditions, the current MCMC schemes based on PDMP actually satisfy more restrictive conditions than the one necessary for invariance.
 We now more precisely derive the necessary conditions stemming from (\ref{eq:inv_gen_dev}) and (\ref{eq:inv_gen_dev-b}). \\

 {\bf Necessary symmetries.} First, a direct necessary condition on the choice of $\mu$ and $\bm{\phi}$ is the one of the conservation of the probability flows, obtained by an integration over $\bm{v}$ in (\ref{eq:inv_gen_dev}) or (\ref{eq:inv_gen_dev-b}),